 Opposites?

-Thermal conductivity and heat retention are essentially opposite properties.
-If a material has excellent thermal conductivity, it has poor heat retention.
-If a material has excellent heat retention, it has poor thermal conductivity.
+Thermal conductivity and heat retention are essentially opposite properties: If a material has good thermal conductivity, it has poor heat retention.
+If a material has good heat retention, it has poor thermal conductivity.

 For example, cast iron, with its excellent heat retention, heats slowly and unevenly, meaning its thermal conductivity isn't great.
-However, if you give cast iron (or carbon steel) enough time to heat through, the heat evens out and its poor thermal conductivity isn't a big issue, especially if you're using for a task that needs excellent heat retention.
+However, if you give cast iron (or carbon steel) enough time to heat through, the heat evens out and its poor thermal conductivity isn't a big issue, especially if you're using for a task that requires heat retention (like searing or deep frying).

-However: If a copper or aluminum pan has enough mass, it will have good heat retention, in some cases enough to even compete with cast iron (such as the Demeyere Proline skillet, with almost 4mm of aluminum).
+However: If a copper or aluminum (or clad ) pan has enough mass, it will have good heat retention, in some cases enough to even compete with cast iron (such as the Demeyere Proline skillet, with almost 4mm of aluminum).

-No, copper and aluminum won't have quite the heat retention of cast iron, but if the pans are thick and heavy, they will have enough that you can achieve a nice sear on a steak.
+No, copper and aluminum won't have the heat retention of cast iron, but if the pans are thick and heavy, they will have enough that they'll hold onto heat well enough for searing and deep frying.

 For this reason, the role of mass in cookware performance is as important to consider as thermal conductivity and heat retention.